 - In-depth knowledge of the contractor market

-- Personal Tax – free advice
+- Personal Tax – free advice on tax planning

 - Liaising with HMRC